 Disability Action and Inclusion Plans (DAIPs)

 A Disability Action and Inclusion Plan (DAIP) outlines how an organisation plans to proactively improve access and inclusion of people with disability.
-It details how an organisation is planning to make its facilities, products and services accessible to people with disability, and consolidates the organisation's commitment to diversity and inclusion.
+It details how an organisation is planning to make its facilities, products and services accessible to people with disability.
+A DAIP is a great way for an organisation to show their commitment to diversity and inclusion.

 DAIPs also provide a framework for the provision of reasonable adjustments and responding to the diverse needs of people with disability, assisting organisations to meet their obligations under the Disability Discrimination Act 1992.